 And if you are looking to shop on Oahu without paying full retail price, head to the Waikele Premium Outlets.
 It’s the only factory outlet on Oahu.

-I’ve scored some good deals here on baby clothes and clothes for myself.
+I’ve scored some great deals here on baby clothes and clothes for myself.